How Do Chickens Stay Warm in the Winter?

 A Leg Up

-In the coop, wide wooden roosts are best to keep the toes and feet warm through the night, completely covered by the hens' body.
+In the coop, wide wooden roosts are best to keep the chickens' toes and feet warm through the night.
+Using a flat, wide board allows the chickens' feet to be completely covered by their bodies.

 A 2x4 board with the 4" side facing up is perfect.
 That way the roosting chickens' toes don't hang over the edge where they would be exposed to the cold.